Have you ever played American-made guitars?

 The attention to detail in American guitars is unparalleled.
 Guitars made overseas are churned out to be cheap.
 They aren’t quality instruments.
 American guitars, on the other hand, have the best parts, the highest quality finishes, and checks.

 These American-made instruments have become so sought after, that some companies have started marketing their instruments as “Made in USA,” even if they’re actually manufactured elsewhere.
 This recent trend has forced the U.S. Federal Trade Commission to launch investigations (1) into companies looking to take advantage of those “Made in USA” claims.

 Don’t worry!
 All of the guitars we review in this article are 100% made in the United States of America.
 Look no further than our articles on the best Stratocasters or best Jackson guitars to see some of the best of those made in the USA.
+If you’re looking for a challenge, also check out our roundup of best 7-string guitars.
 How about some more?

 Best American Made Guitars: Full Reviews

 Most of the iconic guitar brands started in the United States.
 For economic reasons, they shifted production of their lower-end guitars overseas, but guitars made in USA are still the gold standard for players around the globe.
 They are high-quality instruments without accessible rivals outside of, perhaps, a custom shop.

 American Made Acoustic Guitars